 The good news: change is coming as more people get vaccinated and the world opens up.
-Now, the downside: COVID-19’s effects on our mental health might be here to stay.
+The bad news: the pandemic’s effects on our mental health might linger for a bit.
+Whether you got sick with COVID-19 or not.

 From June 2019 to December 2020, the number of Americans reporting symptoms of anxiety, depression, or both roughly quadrupled.
-And to make matters worse: that rate was higher for women than men.
-It’s too early to predict how the pandemic will affect us all long-term, but data from other catastrophic events might give us a glimpse into the future.
+And that rate was higher for women than men.
+It’s too early to predict how this will affect us all long-term, but data from other catastrophic events might give us a glimpse into the future.
 Studies of survivors from other health catastrophes (like SARS and Ebola) and disasters (like Chernobyl, 9/11, and Hurricane Katrina) showed elevated rates of mental health issues, in some cases lasting for more than a decade.

-It’s important to note that mental health diagnoses are never one-size-fits-all, and every individual will have their own concerns and care regimen.
-Our guide’s not a diagnostic tool (or a substitute for meeting with a medical pro), but rather a space to explore and understand what you may be feeling.
+All the more reason to acknowledge and assess how you’re doing — which might be changing everyday.
+This guide’s not a diagnostic tool (or a substitute for meeting with a medical pro), but rather a space to explore and understand how the pandemic might be impacting your mental health.

 The answer to this one seems like an obvious “yes.”
 But some people — whether because of job loss or distance from family — have experienced more social isolation than others.
 No surprise here: isolation can make you feel lonely.